JuanValencia/Unstable-Magick/Bed Late.md

 ## Quests
 ### Road Closures
 The road to Pollucks towns are closed.
-Soldiers from
+The giants have gone nuts!
+They are attacking any travelers and have even been raiding Pollucks.
+Soldiers from Fort Thel'Girk have been called in to monitor traffic and keep people from going further.